nadamas2000/soundAlert-soundAnalyzer-ESP32/README.md

 ### soundAlert-soundAnalyzer ESP32
  Alert system by frequency sound with sound analyzing tools.
 Made for Wifi Kit 32 V3 (ESP32)

-# Sound Analyzer Wifi Kit32
+# Alert detector / Sound Analyzer Wifi Kit32

 Description
 The Sound Analyzer Wifi Kit32 is a program that utilizes Arduino and various libraries to create a sound alert system.
 The main functionality of the code is to detect specific frequencies with certain intensities and display corresponding alerts on an OLED display.